 Nurses are Flexible

-Although we have GPs who take care of general health concerns in its earliest stage, most of doctors are limited to their specialized area.
-As a nurse, we have the ability to work across various units or wards without the need of having a formal education again.
-In fact, our supervisors can simply assign us to different unit the next day if needed (this often transpire when there is a shortage of nurses in a unit or ward).
+Although we have GPs who take care of general health concerns in their earliest stage, most doctors are limited to their specialized areas.
+As a nurse, we can work across various units or wards without the need to have a formal education again.
+In fact, our supervisors can assign us to different unit the next day if needed (this often transpire when there is a shortage of nurses in a unit or ward).

-A medical diagnosis focus on the illness while nursing diagnosis focus on the patient.
+A medical diagnosis focus on the illness, while a nursing diagnosis focus on the patient.
 Medical diagnosis is back-up with laboratory works and procedures in order to confirm the disease.
-Technically speaking, we how to make medical diagnosis since we also have knowledge on interpreting laboratory results.
+Technically speaking, we know how to make medical diagnoses since we also have knowledge of interpreting laboratory results.
 In addition to this, we are also aware of confirmatory tests used that help rule out certain diseases from consideration.
-On the other hand, doctors do not know how to make nursing diagnosis.
+On the other hand, doctors do not know how to make nursing diagnoses.
 A nursing diagnosis is beyond medical procedures and laboratory results, for it is patient-oriented.
-In my perspective, I would consider nursing diagnosis to be more complicated, since we do not only focus on the disease per se, but also to other responses brought about by their disease/s.
-This means that aside from the physical aspect, we also need to deliberate on their emotional, mental, social, and spiritual needs.
-Each of this aspects has unique impact to the patient and should not be marginalized.
+In my perspective, I would consider nursing diagnosis to be more complicated, since we do not only focus on the disease per se but also on other responses brought about by their disease/s.
+This means that we also need to deliberate on their emotional, mental, social, and spiritual needs aside from the physical aspect.
+Each of these aspects has a unique impact on the patient and should not be marginalized.

-We know our patient better because we can stay with them longer, unlike doctors who would only spend 15 minutes (probably maximum) during their rounds.
-This is one of the great advantages of nurses which doctors can also benefit from, for the reason that staying with the patients longer allows us to better assess and address their needs.
-Often times, this becomes an opportunity for us to also uplift their spirit which enables and empowers them to enhance their health.
-We must admit, medicine is not the ultimate cure for everything, sometimes having someone to talk and giggle with makes our patient feel better.
+We know our patients better because we can stay with them longer, unlike doctors who would only spend 15 minutes (probably maximum) during their rounds.
+This is one of the great advantages of nurses, which doctors can also benefit from, because staying with the patient’s longer allows us to assess better and address their needs.
+Oftentimes, this becomes an opportunity for us to uplift their spirit, enabling and empowering them to enhance their health.
+We must admit that medicine is not the ultimate cure for everything; sometimes, having someone to talk and giggle with makes our patients feel better.

-There are certain tasks which we can say, “are better done by us”.
-To be fair, I would say that we are more competent on these skills for we do it more often as compared to doctors.
-But the hard truth is, this can’t always be the reason because patients have high regard for doctors and most would expect them to be very competent in every possible skills.
-Skills such as taking blood pressure using palpatory method, insertion of IV line, and catheterization to name a few, are the skills which nurses are more competitive at.
+There are certain tasks which we can say, “are better done by us.”
+I would say that we are more competent in these skills, for we do it more often than doctors.
+But the hard truth is, this can’t always be the reason because patients have high regard for doctors, and most would expect them to be very competent in every possible skill.
+Skills such as taking blood pressure using the palpatory method, insertion of IV line, and catheterization, to name a few, are the skills that nurses are more competitive at.

 Like what I said previously, nothing from this article intent to disgrace any doctors.
-Therefore to be just, here are some of the tasks that Doctors can do but Nurses cannot:
+Therefore to be, here are some of the tasks that Doctors can do but Nurses cannot: